giladnavot/cibuildwheel/.swm/overview-of-building-for-windows.rqoi2s3o.sw.md

 # Build Function

-The `build` function is the main entry point for building wheels for Windows.
+The <SwmToken path="/cibuildwheel/windows.py" pos="336:2:2" line-data="def build(options: Options, tmp_path: Path) -&gt; None:">`build`</SwmToken> function is the main entry point for building wheels for Windows.
 It takes in options and a temporary path as arguments.
-The function first retrieves the Python configurations for the build using `get_python_configurations`.
-It then sets up the environment and installs Python using `setup_python`.
+The function first retrieves the Python configurations for the build using <SwmToken path="/cibuildwheel/windows.py" pos="81:2:2" line-data="def get_python_configurations(">`get_python_configurations`</SwmToken>.
+It then sets up the environment and installs Python using <SwmToken path="/cibuildwheel/windows.py" pos="220:2:2" line-data="def setup_python(">`setup_python`</SwmToken>.
 Finally, it sets up the build tools and performs the build.

 ```python
 def build(options: Options, tmp_path: Path) -> None: